 Just south of Olympic National Park and perched on the very tippy-top of the south peninsula at the entrance to Grays Harbor is Westport, Washington.
 Westport is a small, quaint fishing town (with a population of just over 2,000), and it's got all the subsequent trappings: a scenic boardwalk overlooking the harbor (you can fish here or just watch the professionals at the marina), beautiful beaches (don’t miss Westport Light State Park), and plenty of shops and restaurants.
 There’s also a 2.2 mile dune trail that leads to the Grays Harbor Lighthouse as part of the Westport Maritime Museum’s History Trail.

 If you’re hungry, check out these spots for some good beach-friendly takeout: Aloha Alabama BBQ & Bakery (probably the best Southern-style smoked meats in the PNW) or Bennett’s Fish Shack (open for dine-in, too).
-Blackbeard’s Brewing recently reopened their beer garden—pop by for a limited menu that features fried pickles, hand-tossed pizzas, and more.
+Blackbeard’s Brewing is also open, and has a great beer garden in which to while away the afternoon—pop by for a limited menu that features fried pickles, hand-tossed pizzas, and more.

 Tucked away in the Cascade Mountains is Washington state’s very own bonafide Bavarian village: Leavenworth.
 An easy stopover for skiers going into the mountains, you don’t need to be into winter sports in order to have a good time here; on the contrary, you’ll find you can stay busy all day wandering through the Alpine-style buildings, sipping German beer, and snacking on food from Front Street.
 For some local (and centuries-old) flavor, visit the Leavenworth Nutcracker Museum—and don’t forget to do a little shopping at their ultra quaint “Gift Shoppe”.

-Leavenworth is home to many festivals throughout the year, but Oktoberfest—probably its most famous—was cancelled this year due to COVID-19.
-Not to worry—just take a walk down Front Street and the surrounding side streets, where you can grab an authentically German bite from Andreas Keller Restaurant (open for dine-in) or pick up a meal to go from the Leavenworth Sausage Garten.
+Leavenworth is home to many festivals throughout the year, but Oktoberfest is probably its most famous (mark your calendars for October 1 - 3).
+Otherwise, permanent hints of Oktoberfest are around every corner: Just take a walk down Front Street and the surrounding side streets, where you can grab an authentically German bite from Andreas Keller Restaurant or the Leavenworth Sausage Garten.